Publishing with DocUmeant Publishing

 At DocUmeant Publishing you will always benefit from our dedicated team's ability to listen carefully to your wants and needs and promptly act on your requests.
 Whether you need a simple layout, an edit, or a full production package, our team has the talent and ability to meet your need in a timely manner.
 Contact us today and experience the joy of publishing at DocUmeant Publishing.

 Book publishing is an old and established industry.
 Since between the 7th millennium BC and the 4th millennium BC when the first book was written in the form of early mnemonic symbols, publishing books has long been a mystery to the masses.
-Today's publishing process is still as much a mystery to the novice reader as it was when the first book was printed millennium ago.
-However, with the digital age making it easier to publish your written works in both eBook and print formats self-publishing has taken the stage.
+Today's publishing process is still as much a mystery to the novice reader as it was when the first book was printed a millennium ago.
+However, with the digital age making it easier to publish your written works in both eBook and print formats, self-publishing has taken the stage.

 Whether your interest lies in traditional publishing or self-publishing the systems and processes are much the same.
 The following list of book publishing services and their brief descriptions will give you the insight to better understand this process.
 You will have the opportunity to decide which of these services you want to entrust to DocUmeant Publishing and we will be there to help you every step of the way.